Scroll progress bar

 The correct order of a skincare routine

 Where do you start?
-What order should you apply your skincare products in?
-Should you use the booster first or the cream?
-Should eye cream go on under or over other products?
-What are the skincare steps, and does anything differ between morning and evening routines?
-These are the most common questions we get from people building their personal skincare routine.
-Actually, there’s only one rule, and it’s easy to remember.
-Here we’ll walk you through the correct order, with a step-by-step morning and evening skincare routine.
+What order should skincare products be applied in?
+A booster first or a moisturizer?
+Does Eye Contour Gel go on underneath or over top?
+What are the skincare steps, and does anything change between morning and evening?
+These are the most common questions we receive from people building their own skincare routine.
+Actually, there’s only one rule, and it’s simple to remember.
+Here, we’ll walk you through the correct order, with a step-by-step morning and evening skincare routine.

 In short

-• The correct skincare order follows one rule: from the lightest to the richest texture.
+• The correct skincare order follows just one rule: from lightest to densest.

-• Between one product and the next, wait for the previous one to absorb.
+• Between one product and the next, wait for the previous one to fully absorb.

 The benefits of a consistent skincare routine

-A skincare routine followed consistently makes a difference over time.
-Not in three days, but over a few months: the skin barrier stays more balanced, the appearance of spots and fine lines improves, and skin becomes easier to manage when the season changes.
-What matters, almost always, is not the product.
+A consistent, regularly followed skincare routine makes a difference over time.
+It won’t work in three days, but it absolutely will over a few months: your skin barrier stays more balanced, the appearance of dark spots and First wrinkles improves, Skin becomes easier to manage when the season changes.
+What matters, almost always, is not the product itself.
 It is consistency.

-A complete skincare routine is made up of six steps in the morning and seven in the evening.
-Below, you’ll find the full skincare step sequence, with recommended products and guidance for each step.
+A complete skincare routine consists of six steps in the morning and seven in the evening.
+Below you will find the full skincare step sequence, with recommended products and guidance for each step.

 Skincare routine mattina e sera

-The correct skincare order follows one rule: apply products from the lightest texture to the richest one.
-Start with the most watery products (cleansers, toners, serums, or boosters) and move on to the more substantial ones (creams, oils, SPF).
-For example, applying a rich cream before a fluid serum creates a film that prevents the active ingredient from reaching the skin.
+The correct order for applying skincare follows one simple rule: you layer products from the lightest texture to the thickest.
+Start with the most watery formulas (cleansers, toners, serums or boosters) and work your way up to the heaviest, most substantial products (moisturizers, oils, SPF).
+For example: a thick moisturizer applied before a lightweight serum creates a barrier that prevents the active ingredients from reaching the Skin.

-Morning skincare prepares the skin for the day.
-Let’s look at the steps of a facial skincare routine, one by one.
+Your morning skincare routine preps your Skin for the day ahead.
+Let’s break down the steps of your facial skincare routine, one by one.

 1. Cleanser

-It seems obvious, yet this is where the most common mistake happens.
-Some people skip cleansing in the morning, thinking that “the skin is already clean anyway.”
-That’s not true: even overnight, skin produces sebum, rests against a pillow, and picks up particles.
+This sounds obvious, but it’s the most common mistake people make.
+Some people skip cleansing in the morning, thinking that "their Skin is already clean anyway".
+That’s not true: even while you sleep, your Skin produces sebum, comes into contact with your pillow, and collects environmental particles.

-The Gentle Facial Cleanser is the most universal choice.
-For those with blemish-prone, oily, or combination skin, the Purifying Cleansing Mousse is formulated with 2% Salicylic Acid and Polylysine.
+The Gentle Face Cleanser is the most universal all-purpose choice.
+For anyone with Impure skin, oily or combination skin, the Purifying Cleansing Mousse is formulated with 2% Salicylic Acid and Polylysine.

 2. Toner

 Toner is a liquid solution applied after cleansing.
-Depending on the formula, it hydrates, soothes, and refreshes.
+Depending on its formulation, it hydrates, soothes, and refreshes.
 It is not an essential step.

-It’s often said that toner helps “rebalance the skin’s pH.”
-That’s not the case: skin naturally rebalances its own pH, and well-formulated facial cleansers already respect the skin’s pH.
-In a modern skincare routine, toner makes sense for the functions it performs, not as a pH corrector.
+You’ll often read that toner’s purpose is to "rebalance your Skin’s pH".
+That’s not the case: your Skin naturally rebalances its own pH, and well-formulated facial cleansers already respect the Skin’s pH.
+In modern skincare, toner is useful for the specialized benefits it delivers, not as a pH corrector.

 3. Serum/Booster

-Booster is a concentrated product with a fluid texture, formulated with specific active ingredients for a precise concern: hydration, radiance, spots, fine lines.
-Three or four drops, patted onto the face.
+The booster is a concentrated product with a fluid texture, formulated with specific active ingredients to address one precise need: hydration, brightness, dark spots, First wrinkles.
+Apply three or four drops by patting them onto the face.

-In the morning, the most common choice is the Vitamin C Booster, whose antioxidant action pairs well with sunscreen.
-For those looking for hydration, the Hyaluronic Acid + Ceramides Booster, suitable for all skin types.
-For blemish-prone skin or to even out the complexion, the Niacinamide + Azeloglycine Booster.
+In the morning, the most typical choice is the Vitamin C Booster, whose antioxidant action pairs well with sunscreen.
+For those seeking hydration, the Hyaluronic Acid + Ceramides Booster, suitable for all skin types.
+For Impure skin or to even out your complexion, the Niacinamide + Azeloglycine Booster.

-The eye area is thinner, more reactive, and lacks sebaceous glands, so it should be treated with a dedicated product.
-Apply by tapping with the ring finger onto the orbital bone.
+The periorbital area is thinner, more sensitive, and lacks sebaceous glands, so it is cared for with a dedicated product.
+Apply it by patting with the pad of your ring finger around the orbital bone.

-Our Eye Contour addresses the most common needs of this area: hydration, the appearance of dark circles, and early signs of tiredness.
+Our Eye Contour Gel addresses the most common concerns of this area: hydration, the appearance of dark circles, and the first signs of fatigue.

 5. Face Cream

-Three representative choices from our range: the Cica Barrier Face Cream for sensitive skin or compromised skin barrier, the Purifying Face Cream for blemish-prone, oily, or combination skin, and the Nourishing Face Cream for dry skin or skin seeking more intensive comfort.
-If you’re not sure which to choose, the Skin Type Quiz will guide you in just a few minutes.
+Three representative picks from our catalog: the Cica Barrier Face Cream for sensitive skin or skin with a compromised skin barrier, the Purifying Face Cream for blemish-prone, oily or combination skin, the Nourishing Face Cream for dry skin or those looking for more intense comfort.
+If you aren't sure which to choose, the Skin Type Quiz will guide you in just a few minutes.

-SPF is the final morning step, right after cream.
-It is the skincare product with the highest prevention payoff: exposure to UV rays is the main cause of photoaging, dark spots, and loss of tone and firmness.
+SPF is the final morning step, right after moisturizer.
+It is the skincare product with the highest effect-to-prevention ratio of all: exposure to UV rays is the primary cause of photoaging, dark spots, loss of tone, and loss of firmness.

-It matters all year round, not just in summer.
+It matters year-round, not just in summer.
 UVA rays pass through clouds and glass: in the city, in the car, at your desk in front of a window.
-The practical rule: with a UV Index of 3 or higher, sun protection is recommended.
+The practical rule: when the UV Index is 3 or higher, sunscreen is recommended.

-If you wore makeup or SPF during the day, you need double cleansing in the evening.
-The first step is makeup removal, which removes makeup, sunscreen filters, and environmental residue.
-Skipping it means leaving a film on the skin that clogs pores and prevents the next skincare steps from working.
+If you wore makeup or SPF during the day, you need to double cleanse in the evening.
+The first step is an oil-based makeup remover that lifts away makeup, sunscreen, and environmental pollutants.
+Skipping this step leaves a film on your Skin that clogs pores and prevents all subsequent skincare products from working effectively.

-The Oil to Milk Cleansing Makeup Remover is applied to dry skin, massaged in to dissolve impurities, then emulsifies on contact with water and is rinsed off.
+The Oil to Milk Cleansing Makeup Remover it is applied to dry Skin, massaged in to break down impurities, then emulsifies on contact with water before being rinsed off.

 2. Cleanser

-The same cleanser as in the morning, but now it’s the second step of double cleansing: it completes the cleanse by removing water-soluble residue that the makeup-removing oil doesn’t catch.
+Use the same cleanser as in the morning, but this is the second step of double cleansing: it completes the cleanse by removing water-soluble residues that the makeup remover oil did not pick up.

 3. Exfoliant

-Exfoliation is an evening step, not a daily one.
-It removes dead cells accumulated on the skin’s surface, which over time make the complexion look dull and clog pores.
+Exfoliation is an evening-only step, not a daily one.
+It removes dead cells that build up on the surface of your Skin, which over time leave your complexion dull and clog your pores.

-There are two families of exfoliants: mechanical (scrubs, grains) and chemical (acids).
-Chemical ones are generally more precise, because they dissolve the bonds between dead cells instead of removing them through friction.
-The Skin Perfecting Exfoliant is a chemical exfoliant based on 2% Salicylic Acid, suitable for most skin types.
-The Blemish-Prone Skin Lotion is designed for blemish-prone skin or skin with active breakouts.
+There are two families of exfoliants: mechanical (scrubs, granules) and chemical (acids).
+Chemical exfoliants are generally more precise, because they break down the bonds between dead skin cells instead of removing them through friction.
+The Skin Perfecting Toner is a chemical exfoliant formulated with 2% Salicylic Acid, suitable for most skin types.
+The Purifying Toner is formulated for Impure skin or skin with active blemishes.

 4. Toner

-The same applies as in the morning: useful, not essential.
-One note: exfoliating toners formulated with AHA or BHA are not “standard” toners, they are chemical exfoliants in every respect, and they come before this step.
-If you use the Skin Perfecting Exfoliant or the Blemish-Prone Skin Lotion, you skip this step.
+The same rule applies here as it does for your morning routine: this step is useful, but not mandatory.
+A quick note: exfoliating toners formulated with AHA or BHA are not "standard" toners—they are full-fledged chemical exfoliants, and they are used in the step before this one.
+If you use the Skin Perfecting Toner or the Purifying Toner, you skip this step.

 5. Serum/Booster

-💡 Skin First Tip: apply a maximum of two boosters a day: one in the morning and one in the evening.
-More than that risks overloading the skin without adding efficacy.
+💡 Skin First Tip: you can use a maximum of two boosters per day: one in the morning and one in the evening.
+Any more than that risks overwhelming your Skin without improving results.

-Same product, same gesture as in the morning.
+Same product, same application motion as in the morning.

 7. Face Cream

-Same cream as in the morning.
-It’s often said that you need two different creams, one for day and one for night: that’s not necessary, it’s a marketing simplification.
-The only thing that changes is the presence of SPF in the morning and photosensitizing actives such as retinoids or acids in the evening.
+Use the same moisturizer as in the morning.
+It is often said that you need two different moisturizers, one for day and one for night: this is not necessary, it's a marketing simplification.
+The only thing that changes is the presence of SPF in the morning and photosensitizing ingredients like retinoids or acids in the evening.

-Alongside daily steps, there are treatments you can add periodically.
-They’re not essential to get started, but they make a difference over time.
+In addition to your daily steps, there are treatments you can add on a regular basis.
+They aren't essential to start, but they make a big difference over time.

-• Face mask: once or twice a week, after cleansing.
-The Hydrating Face Mask combines Hyaluronic Acid, Niacinamide, and Ceramides.
-The Purifying Face Mask, with clay balanced by Hyaluronic Acid, is designed for blemish-prone skin.
+• Face Mask: once or twice a week, after cleansing.
+The Hydrating Face Mask combines Hyaluronic Acid, Niacinamide and Ceramides.
+The Purifying Face Mask, featuring balanced clay blended with Hyaluronic Acid, is formulated for Impure skin.

-• Face oil: an optional treatment, applied over cream to lock in hydration.
-It is not suitable for those with blemish-prone skin or a tendency to break out.
-For dry or mature skin, it’s a good evening addition.
+• Face Oil: this is an optional treatment, applied on top of your cream to lock in hydration.
+It is not suitable for those with Impure skin or a tendency to develop pimples.
+For dry or mature skin, it is a great addition to your evening skincare routine.

-Skincare starts with your skin type.
-We’ve built a specific protocol for each type, with products designed to work in synergy:
+Skincare starts with your Skin type.
+We’ve built a customized routine for every type, with products formulated to work in synergy:

-If these steps seem like a lot, I understand.
+If reading through these steps feels like they are far too many, I understand.
 You can start with a basic skincare routine and build it up over time.
-In the morning, a cleanser, a face cream suited to your skin type, and SPF are enough.
-In the evening, a makeup remover, cleanser, and face cream, plus exfoliant once or twice a week.
-The other steps are added based on what the skin needs: a booster for a specific concern, eye contour when you need a dedicated treatment for that area, toner if you’re looking for more targeted action.
-Skincare is built by listening to the skin, not by piling up products.
+For the morning, all you need is a cleanser, a facial cream suited to your Skin type, and SPF.
+For the evening, use a makeup remover, cleanser, and facial cream, plus an exfoliant once or twice a week.
+Extra steps are added based on what your Skin needs: a booster for a specific concern, the Eye Contour Gel when you need a dedicated treatment for that area, and a toner if you are looking for an extra targeted action.
+Skincare is built by listening to your Skin, not by accumulating products.

 Avatar